 Saint John Chrysostom, the great ecumenical teacher and hierarch, died in the city of Comana in the year 407 on his way to a place of exile.
 He had been condemned by the intrigues of the empress Eudoxia because of his daring denunciation of the vices of those ruling over Constantinople.
 The…

-St. Symeon Orthodox Church is a parish of the Orthodox Church in America, Diocese of the South, composed primarily of American converts to Orthodoxy, along with Romanians, Russians, Serbs, Greeks, Arabs, and Bulgarians.
+St. Symeon Orthodox Church is a parish of the Orthodox Church in America, Diocese of the South, composed primarily of American converts to Orthodoxy, along with Romanians, Ukrainians, Russians, Serbs, Greeks, Arabs, and Bulgarians.
 The community is committed to keeping the Faith as transmitted by the Apostles to the first Fathers of the Church and preserved in the Holy Orthodox Church.
 There are links on this site for further information on Orthodoxy.
 Visitors are always welcome at St. Symeon!
 Many of us started our journey as “visitors.”
 We say to all, "Come and see!”
 Come and see and experience the unchanged Christian Faith – the Orthodox Church!

 Our services are in English and open to the public.
 "Come and see!"

 Translation of the Relics of St. Ignatius the Godbearer

 If you would like to help support St. Symeon Orthodox Church, donations are always welcomed.
 Donations are, of course, tax deductable, and a letter for your records is available on request.
 Please donate via PayPal using the link below, or make checks payable to St. Symeon Orthodox Church and send to:

 Birmingham, Alabama 35205